fooof-tools/fooof/README.md

-# FOOOF- fitting oscillations & one over F
+# FOOOF - fitting oscillations & one over f

 FOOOF is a model to parameterize neural power spectra.